entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 Entando 7.1 offers Strapi integration to provide the flexibility and customization of a leading open source and headless CMS.
 Users are able to create and organize application content through the seamless incorporation of Strapi into the App Builder experience.

-The configuration of a Strapi instance and content are achieved using the Strapi packaged business capability (PBC) available on the Entando Cloud Hub.
+Strapi configuration is achieved using the Strapi packaged business capability (PBC) available on the Entando Cloud Hub.
 This tutorial covers:

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)